BinaryMoon/ninja-sparks/collections/_library/website/2024-11-22-photo-edit-tools.md

 ## Bulk Photo Editing Made Easy

-PhotoEditTools offers a large collection of free, easy-to-use tools for bulk editing photos right in your web browser—no downloads, no fuss.
-Whether you need to rename hundreds of images, crop a batch of photos, generate QR codes, add watermarks, or more, Photo Edit Tools is here to make it simple.
-Everything is online, everything is free, and everything is designed to save you time.
-Perfect for photographers, content creators, or anyone who needs quick, reliable photo editing without the hassle.
+[Photo Edit Tools](https://photoedittools.com) is a growing collection of free, browser-based tools for editing images in bulk - no downloads, no signups, no nonsense.
+Whether you're resizing a set of photos, compressing them for web use, or renaming hundreds of screenshots, each tool is designed to save you time and clicks.

+You'll also find clever extras like bulk QR code generators, palette extractors, and watermark tools for text, logos, and even QR codes.
+Everything runs entirely in your browser using JavaScript, so your images never leave your device - keeping your files fast, private, and secure.
+It's perfect for creators, teachers, developers, or anyone who just wants to get the job done without opening Photoshop.